Why Contact Form Emails Fail Without Warning

 composer require phpmailer/phpmailer

-If Composer is not available in your environment, you can download PHPMailer directly from GitHub and include the library files manually.
-However, Composer is the recommended approach because it keeps the library updated and manages autoloading cleanly.
+Composer fetches PHPMailer and its dependencies, sets up the autoloader, and keeps everything organised.
+If Composer is not available in your environment, download PHPMailer directly from GitHub and include the library files manually.
+However, Composer is the cleaner approach and makes updating the library straightforward.

 use PHPMailer\PHPMailer\PHPMailer;